America Between the Wars

 Alice Walker, The Color Purple (1982), about a young black woman in an abusive relationship in rural Georgia during the 1930s; won a 1983 Pulitzer Prize.

-The Great Depression: Mysteries
+The Great Depression: Mysteries and Thrillers

 Click on the title for more information from Powell's Books or another online source, or if you're outside the U.S., try The Book Depository.

-Megan Abbott, Bury Me Deep (2009), about a young woman abandoned by her doctor husband in 1931 who becomes involved with a fast crowd and falls for with a charming but roguish politician; inspired by a sensational actual crime.
+Megan Abbott, Bury Me Deep (2009), about a young woman abandoned by her doctor husband in 1931 who becomes involved with a fast crowd and falls for a charming but roguish politician; inspired by a sensational actual crime.

 Toby Ball, The Vaults (2010), a thriller about an archivist responsible for the criminal records in the city hall basement of "the City" in 1935.